potatowagon/copinicoos/README.md

 # Copinicoos
 Copernicus-downloader.
 Downloads in seperate threads, and uploads to a remote git repository so Windows users may access it too.
+The data on local is deleted after it is uploaded to minimise disk usage.
 Made to run unattended on a server.

 ### Installation
 First install python.
 Then clone this repository.
 Runs only on Unix systems, ie. Linux and Mac